Disaster Relief

 Property Inspections

-A property inspection is not required in all cases, but it is required if you cannot determine the status of the property through borrower contact.
+A property inspection is not required in all cases, but it's required if you can't determine the status of the property through borrower contact.

 The property inspector should use Form 1013: 1-4 Unit Property Inspection Report or equivalent to document the results.

-Remember that inspection costs may not be reimbursable if the inspection does not meet requirements.
-See Guide Section 9701.9: Reimbursement for Property Inspection and Property Preservation Expenses.
+Remember that inspection costs may not be reimbursable if the inspection doesn't meet requirements.
+See Section 9701.9: Reimbursement for Property Inspection and Property Preservation Expenses.

 Handling Insurance Claims

-Upon notification of loss or damage to a mortgaged property, it is the Servicer’s responsibility to monitor and coordinate the insurance claims process.
-As detailed in Guide Section 8202.11: Insurance loss settlements, this includes:
+Upon notification of loss or damage to a mortgaged property, the Servicer is responsible for monitoring and coordinating the insurance claims process.
+As detailed in Section 8202.11: Insurance loss settlements, this includes:

-• Reporting damages as needed (see 8202.11 (b) Reporting damage for qualifications)
+- Reporting damages as needed (see Section 8202.11 (b) Reporting damage for qualifications).

-• Disbursing loss proceeds without delay but according to specific guidelines (see 8202.11 (c) Disbursing loss proceeds)
+- Disbursing loss proceeds without delay but according to specific guidelines (see Section 8202.11 (c) Disbursing loss proceeds).

 Reporting Delinquency Due to a Disaster

-• Report to credit bureaus according to the Fair Credit Reporting Act (FCRA) and per any updated guidelines.
+- Report to credit bureaus according to Section 8101.6, the Fair Credit Reporting Act (FCRA) and any updated guidelines.

-• Report all mortgages affected by a disaster (that are 31 or more days delinquent) via Electronic Default Reporting (EDR) transmission using default reason code 034 (Eligible Disaster Area).
-See Guide Section 8404.5 for timing requirements.
+- Report all mortgages affected by a disaster (that are 31 or more days delinquent) via Electronic Default Reporting (EDR) transmission using default reason code 034 (Eligible Disaster Area).
+See Section 8404.5 for timing requirements.

-• Report all mortgages subject to forbearance or repayment plan resulting from disaster-caused hardship via EDR, using default code 09 for forbearance or default code 12 for a repayment plan.
-See Guide Section 8404.5 for timing requirements.
+- Report all mortgages subject to forbearance or repayment plan resulting from disaster-caused hardship via EDR, using default code 09 for forbearance or default code 12 for a repayment plan.
+See Section 8404.5 for timing requirements.
 Refer to Chapter 9203 for more details.

 See EDR Quick Reference Guide and for default codes as well as Exhibit 82: EDR Transmission Code List.